unclehowell/datro/static/files/README.md

 b) the file structure comprises of a "Top Level Directory".
 The Sphinx Document Folder name begins with the categoryID.

 c) this method keeps the depth of the file structure to 2.
-Which the custom autobuild scripts depend on (see _Source-files README.md)
+Which the custom autobuild scripts depend on (see _blue-build-source README.md)

 ## The File Structure